 On April 20, 2012, Twenty-Six (26) North Carolina State retirees brought a civil action in Gaston County, North Carolina to restore their contractually and constitutionally guaranteed retirement health benefits.
 On September 2, 2016 the Honorable Judge Edwin Wilson certified the Case as a class action, meaning there are now approximately 222,000 plaintiffs (“Plaintiff Class”).
 The Plaintiff Class includes all state retirees who vested in retirement health benefits and certain surviving spouses.
 The Plaintiff Class includes only those people who participate in the Teachers’ and State Employees’ Retirement System of North Carolina.

 The lawsuit is captioned as I. Beverly Lake, et al. v.
 State Health Plan for Teachers and State Employees, et al. (Gaston: 12-CVS-1547).
-The law firm of Gray, Layton, Kersh, Solomon, Furr, & Smith, P.A. serves as lead counsel for the Plaintiffs along with Charlotte attorneys Gary M. Jackson of the Rabon Law Firm, PLLC and Sam McGee of Tin Fulton Walker & Owen, PLLC.
-The State of North Carolina’s Attorney General, Roy Cooper, and his staff represent the Defendants.
+The law firm of Gray, Layton, Kersh, Solomon, Furr, & Smith, P.A. serves as lead counsel for the Plaintiffs along with attorneys Gary M. Jackson of the Law Offices of James Scott Farrin and Sam McGee of Tin Fulton Walker & Owen, PLLC.
+The State of North Carolina’s Attorney General, Josh Stein, and his staff represent the Defendants.

 The named Plaintiffs are retired State employees who were formerly employed in a wide range of positions within the North Carolina state government, including members of the judiciary (including a former Chief Justice of the North Carolina Supreme Court and a former North Carolina Court of Appeals Judge), presidents and superintendents of community colleges and local school systems, teachers, law enforcement personnel and administrators.